precice/fenics-adapter/README.md

 ## Use the adapter

 Add ``from fenicsadapter import Coupling`` in your FEniCS code.
-Please refer to the examples in the `tutorials` folder for usage examples.
+Please refer to the examples in the [tutorials repository](https://github.com/precice/tutorials) for usage examples.

 ## Packaging